What does an engineer look like? They come in every shape, size, race, and color imaginable! There’s no cookie-cutter answer to that question.

 In the end, I managed to shatter those stereotypes, even if it was just for a few people.
 And that’s a win in my book!

 What do other engineers look like?

-Moving on, I’ve visited almost every large engineering company.
-This includes HP, Microsoft, Tesla, SpaceX, Google, Apple, and so on.
+Moving on, I’ve had the chance to visit almost every major engineering company out there, including HP, Microsoft, Tesla, SpaceX, Google, Apple, and more.

 Problems with stereotypes in engineering

-To drive the point home, former president Obama said in 2013,
+As former president Obama said back in 2013,

 “One of the things that I really strongly believe in is that we need to have more girls interested in math, science, and engineering.
 We’ve got half the population that is way underrepresented in those fields and that means that we’ve got a whole bunch of talent…not being encouraged the way they need to.”